Environmental and Social Responsibility

-- Cutting emissions - Our office is in a strawbale building with tripple glazed windows meaning we've not yet had to use the heating.
-We promote the use of public transport and lift sharing.
-Unless completely impractical, all our Duke of Edinburgh's Award expeditions start and finish at railway stations.
-All our events take place in the UK.
+- Cutting emissions - We promote the use of public transport and lift sharing.
+Unless completely impractical, all our Open Duke of Edinburgh's Award expeditions start and finish at railway stations.

-- Responsible events - We decided not to offer the Welsh 3 peaks event because of the road miles involved between the peaks.
-We have also discontinued providing the national 3 peaks challenge for the same reason, and because of its adverse effect on the environment and local communities.
+- Responsible events - We decided not to promote the Welsh 3 peaks event because of the road miles involved between the peaks.
+We also don't promote the national 3 peaks challenge for the same reason, and because of its adverse effect on the environment and local communities.

 - Charity work - We give our time free to woodcraft folk groups and offer competitive rates to charity fundraisers

-- Fair Trade - We always buy fair trade products when providing any catering
+- Fair Trade - We always buy fair trade products where possible when providing any catering.

 The 7 Co-operative Principles

 A co-operative is an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically-controlled enterprise.

 Co-operatives are based on the values of self-help, self-responsibility, democracy, equality, equity and solidarity.
 In the tradition of their founders, co-operative members believe in the ethical values of honesty, openness, social responsibility and caring for others.

 Co-operatives are voluntary organisations, open to all persons able to use their services and willing to accept the responsibilities of membership, without gender, social, racial, political or religious discrimination.